Homepage / AuNP Research Blog / Gold Nanoparticle Cancer Research News #3

 As previously mentioned, this research is still in its infancy, but the article provides good information about how researchers intend to use gold nanoparticles and lasers to help chemo-drugs do a better job of killing cancer.

-In this next study, researchers are trying to find a better way to treat prostate and breast cancer using gold nanoparticle depots.
+Researchers are trying to find "a better way" to treat prostate and breast cancer using gold nanoparticle deposits in seed form.

-Brachytherapy is a form of radiotherapy where a sealed radiation source is placed inside or next to the area requiring treatment. - wikipedia
+This next study involves the use of "brachytherapy," a form of radiotherapy where a sealed radiation source, or in this case, several "seeds," are placed inside or next to the area in the body that requires treatment.

-The research has so far proven that the gold nanoparticle depots filled with the radioactive isotope 'yttrium-90' diffuse with a greater dose coverage and homogeneity.
+At this point, research has proven that the gold nanoparticle deposit seeds filled with the radioactive isotope "yttrium-90" diffuse with a greater dose coverage and homogeneity.

-The research is not over, and the experiments are continuing, the following is a small snippet of optimism among the researchers who are conducting the study.
+The research is not over, and the experiments are ongoing.
+The following is a small snippet of optimism among the researchers who are conducting the study.

-The same logic works for cancer, the earlier it is diagnosed, the greater your chances are of defeating it.
+It is generally understood that discovering an illness early improves your chances of recovery.
+The same logic works for cancer: the earlier it is diagnosed, the greater your chances are of defeating it.

-These last two articles are about simpler ways to detect cancer in its early stages of development.
+The next two articles are about simpler ways to detect cancer in its early stages of development than what is currently on the market.

 Currently, the only way to receive a diagnosis as to whether or not a woman has cervical cancer is through the visual inspection by a trained medical professional.